kanavgoyal898/chromaVive/README.md

-# ChromaVive: Deep Learning-Powered Image Colorization
+# chromaVive: Deep Learning-Powered Image Colorization

-ChromaVive is a web application that transforms grayscale images into vibrant, colorized ones.
+chromaVive is a web application that transforms grayscale images into vibrant, colorized ones.
 The underlying technology leverages two state-of-the-art deep learning models developed by Richard Zhang and his team at **UC Berkeley**.
 This README will delve into the research papers behind these models, **ECCV16** and **SIGGRAPH17**, which have pushed the boundaries of automatic and user-guided image colorization.

 <div style="text-align: center;">
   <img src="./demo.png" alt="chromaVive" style="width: 100%;">